nekudo/Angela/README.md

 The client is a simple class which allows you to send commands or job-requests to the server.
 It can send commands, normal jobs or background-jobs.

 Normal jobs are blocking as the client will wait for a response.
 Background jobs however are non-blocking.
-The will be processes by the server but the client does not wait for a response.
+They will be processed by the server but the client does not wait for a response.

 __Example__
 ```php